Hermann von Struve: Research

-As with all astronomers of the Struve family, Herman was mostly working on establishing position and movements of single and double stars and satellites of the planets of the Solar System.
-In 1885, a 30-inch refracting telescope was installed at Pulkovo, at the time the largest in the world (see great refractor).
+As with all astronomers of the Struve family, Herman was mostly working on establishing positions and movements of single and double stars and satellites of the planets of the Solar System.
+In 1885, a 30-inch refracting telescope was installed at Pulkovo, at the time the largest in the world (a great refractor).
 Struve was the first user of that telescope, which he used mostly for determining positions of a large number of double stars.
 His other major topic was Saturn, but he also studied Mars, Neptune and the fifth moon of Jupiter.
 He could not observe Uranus from Pulkovo because it was too far south.
 In 1888, Struve discovered libration of Hyperion (the seventh moon of Saturn) and explained it by the perturbing action of the largest Saturn's moon, Titan.
 The same year, he introduced an intersatelite method of correcting orbital position of satellites.
 The method was rather successful because systematic errors in visual observations of some planets, such as Mars, were unacceptably large.
 Struve, however, realized that the method had flaws and recommended combining planet/satellite and intersatellite measurements.
 In 1892, Struve discovered libration of two other moons of Saturn, Mimas and Enceladus.
 His observations of the moon of Mars, Phobos, were later used by B. Sharpless in studying the secular acceleration of its orbit.

 Struve was known not only as an astronomer, but also as a mathematician.
 In 1882, he introduced a function to describe the intensity of a luminous line.
 This function also describes solutions of Bessel's differential equation; it therefore is widely used in mathematics and is named the Struve function.

 After moving to Königsberg Observatory, Struve built a 32.5-inch refractor telescope there and continued his work on the moons of Saturn, the last observations of which he made in 1916.
 His other topics included a study of atmospheric refraction, stellar parallaxes, drawings of Jupiter, determination of the position of Mars' equator, the amount of its oblateness and the rate of motion of the nodes.